Scholarships and Assistantships information

 Beta Gamma Sigma Scholarship

 This prestigious award includes a two-year scholarship that covers Full-Time MBA tuition for a candidate who was inducted into the Beta Gamma Sigma Society (BGS) and who demonstrates outstanding professionalism and leadership potential.
-All BGS members will be considered for the award at the time of admission, please indicate BGS Membership on your resume.
+All BGS members will be considered for the award at the time of admission, please indicate BGS membership on your resume.
 BGS Scholarship recipients will be required to present their membership certificate upon enrollment.
-While only one BGS Scholarship will be granted per academic year, all BGS members are encouraged to apply and are eligible to compete for all generous merit-based awards available at the Mason School.
+While only on BGS Scholarship will be granted per academic year, all BGS members are encouraged to apply and are eligible to compete for all generous merit-based awards available at the Mason School.

-Peace Corps' Paul D. Coverdell Fellows Program.
+Peace Corps' Paul D. Coverdell Fellows Program

 Returning Peace Corps Volunteers (RPCVs) are eligible for the Paul D. Coverdell Fellows Program.
 This program will provide scholarship support ranging from half to full tuition, based on merit qualifications.
-Coverdell Fellows will be required to participate in an internship per the guidelines on the Peace Corps Website.
+Coverdell Fellows will be required to participate in an internship per the guidelines on the Peace Corps website.
 To redeem, contact the Admissions Office prior to submitting your electronic application.
-Coverdell Fellows are still eligible for additional scholarship funding & Graduate Assistant opportunities beyond the 50% baseline support.
+Coverdell Fellows are still eligible for additional scholarship funding & Graduate Assistantship opportunities beyond the 50% baseline support.

 PROSPANICA: The Association of Hispanic Professionals

 Several scholarships per academic year will cover part or full tuition.
-Applicants must be U.S. residents or permanent residents and have minimum GPA of 3.0 on a 4.0 scale (or equivalent) from either a bachelor's or master's degree.
-Preference may be given, but is not limited to, students of Hispanic heritage or students with a demonstrated commitment to the Hispanic community.
+Applicants must be U.S. residents or permanent residents and have a minimum GPA of 3.0 on a 4.0 scale (or equivalent) from either a bachelor's or master's degree.
+Preference will be given, but is not limited to, students of Hispanic heritage or students with a demonstrated commitment to the Hispanic community.

 Graduate Assistantships (GAs) offer students an excellent opportunity to work closely with a faculty member on valuable research or on projects with administrative units in the Raymond A. Mason School of Business.
 Some of these assistantships may permit out-of-state and international students to pay tuition at the in-state level, which is a substantial cost savings.
 A modest research stipend accompanies most assistantships.
 Although assistantship designations are made at the time of admission, they typically take place only in the students' second year of the Full-Time MBA program.